BLOG

 • Establish a Consistent Oral Hygiene Routine: Develop a daily routine that includes brushing your teeth at least twice a day and cleaning in between your teeth at least once a day.
 Use a soft-bristled toothbrush or an electric toothbrush and fluoride toothpaste to gently clean your teeth and along the gumline.
 Spit excess toothpaste out but do not rinse away the fluoride as it will continue strengthening your teeth.

 • Use Proper Brushing Technique: Brush your teeth using gentle, circular motions and be sure to reach all surfaces of your teeth, including the front, back, and chewing surfaces.
 Pay extra attention to the gumline, where plaque tends to accumulate.
-If using an electric brush, let the head do most of the work, slowly guiding it over every tooth surface, including your gums.
+If using an electric brush, let the head do most of the work.
+Let it slowly glide over every tooth surface, including your gums.
 It should take you 2 minutes + .

 • Regularly clean in-between your teeth: Interdental cleaning helps remove food particles and plaque from between your teeth and along the gumline, where your toothbrush may not reach.
 Be gentle when cleaning to avoid injuring your gums.

-• Consider Interdental Cleaning Devices: In addition to traditional floss and interdental brushes, you could consider a water flosser to clean between your teeth and around dental appliances, such as braces or bridges.
+• Consider Interdental Cleaning Devices: In addition to traditional floss and interdental brushes, you could consider a water flosser to clean between your teeth.
+You can also clean around dental appliances, such as braces or bridges.
 This devices can be particularly helpful for individuals with periodontal disease.

 • Rinse with Mouthwash: Using an antiseptic mouthwash can help reduce bacteria and plaque in your mouth, especially in areas that are difficult to reach with brushing and flossing alone.
 Look for a mouthwash that is specifically formulated for gum health.
-Use a mouth wash at least 30 minutes after brushing your teeth so you don’t rinse all that lovely fluoride away.
+Use a mouth wash at least 30 minutes after brushing your teeth .
+This way don’t rinse all that lovely fluoride away.

 • Maintain Regular Dental Check-Ups: Schedule regular dental check-ups and cleanings with your dentist or periodontist to monitor the health of your gums and teeth.
 These appointments allow your dental professional to detect and treat periodontal disease in its early stages, preventing further damage.